nrobinson2000/po-util/README.md

 ```
 $ po dfu
 ```
-To put your device into DFU mode run:
+To put your device into DFU mode, run:
 ```
 $ po dfu-open
 ```
-To make your device exit DFU mode run:
+To make your device exit DFU mode, run:
 ```
 $ po dfu-close
 ```